lostella/bulls-and-cows/README.md

 simply launch it and it will start printing guesses to the screen, to which the user should reply with (consistent) feedbacks of the form
 ```
-b,c
+b c
 ```
 where `b` is the number of right digits in the right position (bulls), and `c` is the number of right digits in wrong positions (cows).
-The game ends either when the `4,0` feedback is given by the user, or when inconsistent feedbacks are detected, in which case the solver prints `error` and terminates.
-An example of (succesful) user-solver interaction is the following (here the sequence to guess is `1,2,3,4`):
+The game ends either when the `4 0` feedback is given by the user, or when inconsistent feedbacks are detected, in which case the solver prints `error` and terminates.
+An example of (succesful) user-solver interaction is the following (here the sequence to guess is `1 2 3 4`):
 ```
 user@host$ ./bullscows
 9 4 8 0